sbt/sbt/CONTRIBUTING.md

 To make it easier to respect our license agreements, we have added an sbt task that takes care of adding the LICENSE headers to new files.
 Run `headerCreate` and sbt will put a copyright notice into it.

+### Building API docs

+1. Rebase wip/unidoc branch https://github.com/eed3si9n/sbt/tree/wip/unidoc on top of the target sbt version.
+2. Set the version to the target version.
+3. Check out the right versions for all modules locally, and run ./sbt-allsources.sh.
+4. ghpagesPushSite

+### Building Documentation

+The scala-sbt.org site documentation is a separate project [website](https://github.com/sbt/website).
+Follow [the steps in the README](https://github.com/sbt/website#scala-sbtorg) to generate the documentation.